 Pimsleur has a guarantee for spoken proficiency if you complete the first 30 lessons of a program.
 If you don’t reach proficiency, they’ll give you a full refund.
 Rosetta Stone offers a 30 day, no-risk, money-back guarantee which is enough time to figure out if you like it.

+So, who comes out first of our Pimsleur vs Rosetta Stone comparison?
 Overall, I think that it’s highly subjective which of the two is better.
 I honestly think they should be used side by side as they are both great products.
-If you need to pick one over the other, however, I would say Pimsleur would be the better choice.
+All things considered though, I would say Pimsleur is the better choice.